 Question – Do I need a visa to visit Egypt?

-Answer – Yes and British Passport holders can buy them on arrival at the airport in Egypt.
-They cost US$25, which is around £18 depending on the exchange rate, and you pay with English notes (Scottish and Irish notes not usually accepted) or US Dollars.
-Change would be given in Egyptian currency.
+Answer – Yes and British Passport holders can either buy an e-visa in advance, or buy them on arrival at the airport in Egypt.
+They cost US$25, which is around £20 depending on the exchange rate.
+If you purchase them on arrival you need to pay with non-Egyptian bank notes (a few currencies, including Scottish and Irish notes, are not accepted).
+Any change would be given to you in Egyptian currency.

 Question: Do you sell travel insurance?